Lauren Boebert: Restaurant ownership

 In 2013, Boebert and her husband opened Shooters Grill in Rifle, west of Glenwood Springs, Colorado.
 Boebert says she obtained a concealed carry permit after a man was "beaten to death by another man's hands ... outside of [her] restaurant", and began encouraging the restaurant's servers to carry guns openly.
-Her statement about the man is mostly false: In 2013, a man who had reportedly engaged in a fight blocks away ran to within about a block of Boebert's restaurant, fell, and died from a methamphetamine overdose.
-The Boeberts also owned a restaurant called Smokehouse 1776 (now defunct), across the street from Shooters Grill.
+That is mostly false: in 2013, a man who had reportedly engaged in a fight blocks away ran to within about a block of Boebert's restaurant, fell, and died from a methamphetamine overdose.
+The Boeberts also owned a restaurant called Smokehouse 1776, now defunct, across the street from Shooters Grill.
 In 2015, Boebert opened Putters restaurant on Rifle Creek Golf Course, which she sold in December 2016.
-Shooters Grill, according to her congressional disclosure forms, lost $143,000 in 2019 and due to pandemic closure mandates, lost $226,000 in 2020.
+Shooters Grill, according to her congressional disclosure forms, lost $143,000 in 2019 and $226,000 in 2020.

 In 2017, 80 people who attended a Garfield County fair contracted food poisoning after eating pork sliders from a temporary location set up by Shooters Grill and Smokehouse 1776.
-The restaurants did not have the required permits to operate the temporary location, and the Garfield County health department determined that the outbreak was caused by unsafe food handling at the event.
+The restaurants did not have the required permits to operate at the temporary location, and the Garfield County health department determined that the outbreak was caused by unsafe food handling at the event.

-In early 2020 Boebert protested stay-at-home orders issued by Colorado Governor Jared Polis, which included closing restaurants to indoor dining in response to the COVID-19 pandemic.
-In mid-May 2020, during the pandemic, she violated the state's stay-at-home order by reopening Shooters Grill for dine-in service, for which she received a cease and desist order from Garfield County, with which she refused to comply.
+In 2020, Boebert protested orders issued by Colorado governor Jared Polis to close businesses in response to the COVID-19 pandemic.
+In mid-May 2020, she violated the state's stay-at-home order by reopening Shooters Grill for dine-in service, for which she received a cease and desist order from Garfield County, with which she refused to comply.
 The next day, Boebert moved tables outside, onto the sidewalk, and in parking spaces.
 The following day, Garfield County suspended her food license.
 By late May, with the state allowing restaurants to reopen at 50% capacity, the county dropped its temporary restraining order.

 Shooters Grill closed in July 2022, when the building's new owner opted not to renew the lease.